 We find Aura to cover and level extremely nicely, especially considering it’s one of the thickest exterior paints on the market.
 Although it’s not an elastomeric paint, part of the reason it covers so great is due to its improved formula and how it spreads and dries evenly!
 Our favorite quality is the fact that the dried finish is not sticky, which is perfect for doors!

 If exterior paint leaves a sticky film on an exterior door, the weather stripping always seems to stick, resulting in wearing or peeling the paint off.
 Sticky paint also attracts dirt!
 Homes that have the potential for water to splash dirt on it will really benefit from Aura!

 The Drawback to Aura

-The only real drawback that we find with Benjamin Moore Aura is getting used to how thick it really is.
-However, we really appreciate the thick formula which is light years better than the previous formulation.
-Benjamin Moore Aura is extremely flexible covers hairline cracks from natural woods such as plywood in soffits and provides one of the most durable exterior paint coating available.
+The only real drawback that we find with Benjamin Moore’s Aura is getting used to how thick it is.
+However, we really appreciate the thick formula, which is light years better than the previous formulation.
+Benjamin Moore Aura is extremely flexible and covers hairline cracks from natural woods such as plywood in soffits, and provides one of the most durable exterior paint coatings available.
 The only real issue for some is price.